 Represented HYBE (formerly Big Hit Entertainment) in its acquisition of Ithaca Holdings.

 Represented MidCap Financial in multiple transactions, including in connection with a loan to New Wave Entertainment, a significant employee-owned production services company, and with a loan to the leading action sports touring company Nitro Circus and its subsequent merger with Street League Skateboarding and Superjacket Productions to form Thrill One Sports & Entertainment.

 Represented Bank of America, as agent for itself, and a consortium of syndicated lenders in the bankruptcy of Open Road Films and its sale in bankruptcy of its assets to an independent motion picture company.

 Represented First Republic Bank in its capacity as a syndicated lender in the senior secured loan made to The Weinstein Company and the sale of a majority of its assets to a motion picture company, as well as in connection with First Republic's production loan with respect to the motion picture "Polaroid."

-Represented Sight Unseen Pictures in respect to the financing of its motion picture Bad Education, starring Hugh Jackman and Allison Janney, which premiered last year on HBO.
+Represented Sight Unseen Pictures in respect to the financing of its motion picture Bad Education, starring Hugh Jackman and Allison Janney.